-Click here to see a comparison of your community’s property tax levy: Buchanan Cities 2015 Property Tax Comparison
+Click here to see a comparison of your community’s property tax levy: 2017 Property Tax Comparison of Buchanan County Cities

 The Economic Health of Buchanan County

 Are Buchanan County communities thriving economically?
-Good questions were recently asked at an Independence City Council meeting regarding “excessive” tax burdens and the need for more jobs in our communities.
+Good questions have been asked regarding “excessive” tax burdens and the need for more jobs in our communities.
 In a broader sense, the questions raise issues about the financial health of our communities.
 Let me address some aspects of the discussion.

 Are “high” city tax levies driving away businesses?
 Research shows that a city’s tax levy has minimal impact on a business’s decision on where to locate.
 The combination of all local, corporate and state taxes will have a greater bearing on business decisions and the overall cost of conducting business.
 The tax levy of Buchanan County cities ranks very favorably when compared to communities of comparable size.
-I compared the tax levy of each community with the 12 Iowa cities closest in size.
-Winthrop and Hazleton have the 2nd lowest tax levy when compared to the 13 cities in their population demographics.
-Independence and Fairbank have the 3rd lowest taxes in their respective group of 13 communities.
-Aurora and Quasqueton the 4th lowest tax levy.
-Rowley, Brandon and Jesup have the 7th lowest with Lamont ranked 10 and Stanley 11th.
+We compared the tax levy of each community with the 12 Iowa cities closest in size.
+Winthrop has the 2nd lowest tax levy when compared to the 13 cities in its population demographics.
+Fairbank has the 3rd lowest taxes in its respective group of 13 communities.
+Aurora the 4th with Rowley and Quasqueton having the 5th lowest tax levy.
+Independence and Hazleton have the 6th lowest, Brandon the 8th.
+Lamont and Stanley are ranked 10th.
 See the full results by clicking on the link at the top of the page.
-In terms of the overall cost of doing business in Iowa, CNBC’s 2016 rankings of the Top States for Business lists Iowa as the 2nd best state for the overall cost of doing business.
+In terms of the overall cost of doing business in Iowa, CNBC’s 2016 rankings of the Top States for Business lists Iowa as the 9th best state for the overall cost of doing business.